TQLApp/TQL/README.md

 The theme came from https://github.com/AngryCarrot789/WPFDarkTheme.

-Some icons came from https://github.com/microsoft/fluentui-system-icons.
+Some icons came from https://github.com/microsoft/fluentui-system-icons (search engine is at https://fluenticons.co/).